Jennifer Needle, MD, MPH

 Expertise: Advance Care Planning | Pediatrics | Palliative Care | Clinical Ethics

-Dr. Needle has a BA from Washington University in Biology and Political Science and an MPH from Rollins School of Public Health at Emory University.
-Needle completed her MD at Howard University and Residence and Fellowship at Case Western University.
+Dr. Needle has a BA from Washington University in St. Louis in Biology and Political Science and an MPH from Rollins School of Public Health at Emory University.
+Dr. Needle completed her MD at Howard University and Residency in Internal Medicine and Pediatrics and Fellowship in Pediatric Critical Care at Case Western University.
 Additionally, Needle completed a fellowship in Biomedical Ethics at the Oregon Health and Science University.
-Dr. Needle is board certified to practice pediatric critical medicine and pediatric medicine.
-She also holds a certification in next steps advance care planning facilitation out of the Respecting Choices Program in the Gundersen Health Systems.
+Dr. Needle is board certified to practice pediatric critical care medicine and general pediatrics.
+She also holds a certification in Next Steps Advance Care Planning facilitation from the Respecting Choices Program in the Gundersen Health Systems.
+Dr. Needle is completing the Public Leadership Credential from the Harvard Kennedy School with plans to pursue a Masters in Public Affairs.

 - Needle J, Peden-McAlpine C, Liaschenko J, Boss R. Stopping the Momentum of Clinical Cascades in the PICU: Intentional responses to the limits of medicine.
 Journal of Palliative Care, Online May 29, 2019 (in press).